 Every pod contains a small storage space, though lockers are available if desired.
 At night, the entrance is locked for security and guests are given a code to allow them to come back as late as necessary.

-The only constructive advice I have for the PodShare is to add more bathrooms.
-One private bath/shower room is insufficient for 10 people, since all it takes is one person taking a 20-minute shower to make things very uncomfortable for others on the receiving end of nature’s call.
+The only constructive advice I had for the PodShare is to add more bathrooms.
+One private bath/shower room was insufficient for 10 people.
 Staffers said there are more bathrooms upstairs that are sometimes opened, and I would recommend putting those into use full-time.

 Aside from that, which shouldn’t be a major issue since you’ll probably be out seeing the city most of the time instead of hanging around inside, there’s not much to complain about.